SolinSM/HR-Department/README.md

 Docker itself takes care of the port binding by use of the -p option on the command line.
 It’s useful to register the port and host IP to somewhere ( etcd ) to allow for loadbalancers and other services to easily locate your application.

 **8. Concurrency**
 > They should rely on the operating system's process manager (such as systemd) to manage output streams, respond to crashed processes, and handle user initiated restarts and shutdowns.
+This makes adding more concurrency a simple and reliable operation.

-> This makes adding more concurrency a simple and reliable operation.
+> It also be means for scalability on service and we handeal this by using Kubernetes that can determine when to scale out and scale down reffered to users requests.

-> * Scale out via the process model
+> **Scale out via the process model**

-Similar to factor #7, the dependency from a web server makes PHP different.
+> Similar to factor #7, the dependency from a web server makes PHP different.
 However, every request/response is handled by its own process so we can safely assume that PHP uses the process model.

 **9. Disposability**